 The recipe states that you need to cook Jasmine rice for 4 minutes.
 That’s perfect because that’s how long the chicken in the Thai red curry needs to cook for.

-I hope this article has made you more comfortable using Pot in Pot cooking.
-If you found it helpful, please leave a comment and/or share on social media using the social media share buttons at the top and bottom of this post.
-Thank you!
+If you found this article to be helpful, please share it on social media using the social media share buttons at the top and bottom of this post.
+Thank you so much!